 I like my table runners to be at least as long as the table but prefer them to hang over the end a bit.

-How to calculate the length of fabric you’ll need to make each table runner:
+How to calculate the length of fabric you’ll need to make each one hour table runner:

 First, measure the length of your table.